Accident Law

 First Things First

-Royalty-free imageAccident
+Royalty-free image

 Gather Your Wits and Accurate Information

 You will need to communicate with the other driver and exchange information.
 It is important to take detailed contact information from all persons involved – drivers and passengers alike.
 You will need full names and contact details, insurance company names and policy numbers, driver’s license number, vehicle license plate number, type, model, and color of the vehicle, time of day, traffic and weather conditions, and location of the accident.
-Please note any other road hazards or relevant information like it being in a construction zone.
+Please note any other road hazards or relevant information, like it is in a construction zone.

 When the police arrive, also take down the names and badge numbers of the responding officers.
 You need to report the facts calmly from your perspective: do not point fingers, accuse others, or admit fault.
 Also, make sure that the statements made by other persons in the accident are accurate.
 Take photos of the accident scene from various perspectives.
 Photograph visible injuries as well.
 If there are any witnesses, take down their names and contact information – these details will prove most valuable and necessary in the long run.